Owlet7/wadfusion/README.md

 ## Absolute Beginner's Guide

-1. [Download WadFusion](https://github.com/Owlet7/wadfusion/releases/latest/download/wadfusion_win.zip) and extract it to a folder.
+1. Download WadFusion for [Windows](https://github.com/Owlet7/wadfusion/releases/latest/download/wadfusion_win.zip) or [macOS and GNU/Linux](https://github.com/Owlet7/wadfusion/releases/latest/download/wadfusion_py.zip), and extract it to a folder.
 2. Find the folder(s) where GOG / Steam installed your game(s).
-   - For Steam, this will be something like `C:\Program Files (x86)\Steam\steamapps\common\Ultimate Doom\base`.
+   - For Steam on Windows, this will be something like\
+   `C:\Program Files (x86)\Steam\steamapps\common\Ultimate Doom\base`
 3. Copy any files you find with a `.WAD` extension to the `source_wads` subfolder where you extracted WadFusion.
+4. On Windows, launch `wadfusion.exe`.
+On macOS or GNU/Linux, run the `wadfusion.py` Python 3 script.
-4. Double-click `wadfusion.exe`.
-A terminal window will pop up, showing which WAD files were found, and which episodes can be extracted.
+5. A terminal window will show which episodes can be extracted.
 Press Y and then Enter to proceed.
-The terminal window will show progress as it generates the IPK3.
-5. When it finishes, press Enter to close the window.
+6. The terminal window will show progress as it generates the IPK3.
+When it finishes, press Enter to close the window.
 You should now have a file in the WadFusion folder called `doom_fusion.ipk3`.
+7. Download [`doom_fusion_widescreen_gfx.pk3`](https://github.com/Owlet7/wadfusion/releases/latest/download/doom_fusion_widescreen_gfx.pk3) to use widescreen assets with WadFusion.
-6. [Download GZDoom](https://zdoom.org/downloads) and extract it to a folder.
+8. Download [GZDoom](https://zdoom.org/downloads) and extract it to a folder.
-7. Copy the `doom_fusion.ipk3` file to GZDoom's folder.
+9. Copy the `doom_fusion.ipk3` and `doom_fusion_widescreen_gfx.pk3` files to GZDoom's folder.
-8. Launch GZDoom and play!
+10. Launch GZDoom and play!

 ## Acknowledgements